Darxo/Hardened/README.md

 ## Quality of Life

+- Your headshot chance is now displayed in the combat tooltip when targeting enemies
+- Introduce a new **Headless** effect, which signalizes that certain enemies can never receive hits to the head.
+Ifrits, Spider Eggs, Headless Zombies, Saplings and Kraken Tentacles receive this new effect
 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - Distance text in rumors and contracts now display the tile distance range in brackets